MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/iOS/distribute.md

 If you already completed the [Build tutorial](/build.md) and built the sample app:
 1. Navigate to the **Build** service in the portal.
 2. Select the **master** branch.
-3. Click on the latest successful build. **The build must be signed.** You can learn more about codesigning [here](https://developer.apple.com/support/certificates/).
+3. Click on the latest successful build. **The build must be signed.** You can learn more about codesigning from [Apple's documentation](https://developer.apple.com/support/certificates/).
 4. Click **Distribute** at the top of the page.
 5. Select the **Beta Testers** group you just made.
 6. Click **Next** and then **Distribute build**.